-According to The Seattle Times, Kennedy, 46, has never asked anyone else to participate in the postgame prayer.
+According to the Seattle Times, Kennedy, 46, has never asked anyone else to participate in the postgame prayer.
 And at first, it went largely unnoticed but players began to join him.
 One of them is a Bremerton captain.
 He’s agnostic.

 The prayer, according to The Times, is a version of the following sentiment: “Lord, I thank you for these kids and the blessing you’ve given me with them.
 We believe in the game, we believe in competition and we can come into it as rivals and leave as brothers.”

 The district said in a September letter to the coach that he would still be permitted to speak to members of both teams after games, so long as the talk didn’t include religious expressions, including prayer.

 “The district is in no way taking away an athletic coach’s freedom of expression,” Superintendent Aaron Leavell said in a statement posted to the organization’s website.
 “What we are doing is what every state-funded agency and school district must do: abide by the laws that govern us.”

 In Wednesday’s letter, the district said it has offered Kennedy a private location to use for personal prayer after games, such as areas in the school building or in the stadium press box.
 But Kennedy declined, the letter says.

 “Instead, his legal representatives have clearly stated in the media that an accommodation that does not allow Kennedy the spotlight of the 50-yard line immediately following games will be unacceptable to him,” the letter reads.

 Sasser, of the Liberty Institute, has written that although the First Amendment forbids religious activity that is sponsored by the government, it “protects religious activity that is initiated by individuals acting privately, as is the case with Coach Kennedy.”